-The constellation named Aquarius is a group of fixed Stars seen a man in kneeling position, his urn of cosmic water resting on one shoulder with its contents spilling out in front of and underneath him.
+The constellation named Aquarius, the Water Bearer, is a group of fixed Stars seen as a man in kneeling position, his urn of cosmic water resting on one shoulder with its contents spilling out in front of and underneath him.
 Astrologers believe the mythology of the constellation with the same name is an important part of an astrological sign's nature, and the fixed stars add important depth to their interpretation of horoscopes.

 Aquarius was first recorded in the second century by the Greek astronomer/astrologer Ptolemy.
 It is an ecliptic shaped constellation that lies between the constellations Capricornus and Pisces.
 The constellation spans 30 degrees of longitude in the zodiac signs Aquarius and Pisces and contains 16 named fixed stars.
 Traditional astrology considers the Aquarius constellation a place of good fortune.